-Acadian Timber Income Fund (the "Fund") is an unincorporated, open-ended, limited purpose trust established under the laws of the Province of Ontario by a declaration of trust (the "Fund Declaration of Trust").
-The business of the Fund, which is conducted indirectly through the Operating LP, is the supply of primary forest products to the forest products industry in Eastern Canada and the North Eastern U.S. primarily through harvesting of the NB Timberlands and Maine Timberlands.
+Acadian Timber Income Fund (the "Fund") is an unincorporated, open-ended, limited purpose trust established under the laws of the Province of Ontario by a declaration of trust dated December 15, 2005 (the "Fund Declaration of Trust").
+The business of the Fund and its subsidiaries, is the supply of primary forest products to the forest products industry in Eastern Canada and the North Eastern U.S. primarily through harvesting of the NB Timberlands and Maine Timberlands.